WildernessLabs/Documentation/README.md

 ### 3. Launch local server

-Change your terminal working directory to be the location of the git repo and run:
+Change your terminal working folder to `Documentation/docs` (if it's not aleady) and run:

 ```
 bundle exec jekyll serve
 ```

-The site should be available locally at: `http://127.0.0.1:4000/`
+The site should be available locally at: `http://127.0.0.1:4001/`.
+You can verify the IP address and port from the jekyll output in terminal.

 Changes should automatically be picked up and displayed on the site.